To Catch A Thief | 1955

 It’s back in Nice, though, to find the flower market, where Robie meets the helpful insurance man from Lloyds (John Williams).
 The real market is on Cours Saleya in the Old Town, but was recreated for the film a few blocks north on the wider Boulevard Jean Jaures.
 You can still still get a romantic bouquet on cours Saleya every day of the week, except Monday.

-Frances Stevens and her mother (Jessie Royce Landis) stay at the Carlton Hotel, now the InterContinental Carlton, 58 la Croisette, in Cannes.
+Frances Stevens and her mother (Jessie Royce Landis) stay at the InterContinental Carlton, 58 la Croisette, in Cannes.
 Dominating the seafront, the Carlton is naturally the place to stay if you’re an A-list guest at the annual Cannes Film Festival.

-The ‘Sanford villa’, which Robie cases under the pretence of wantting to rent it, is Château de la Croix-des-Gardes, 145 Boulevard Leader, in the hills just to the west of Cannes itself.
+The ‘Sanford villa’, which Robie cases under the pretence of wanting to rent it, is Château de la Croix-des-Gardes, 145 Boulevard Leader, in the hills just to the west of Cannes itself.
 It’s a private home, so chances are you won’t get to see its Florentine-style façade or 12 hectares of hanging gardens unless you get a party invite.
+It was recently up for sale, with the accompanying bumf claiming that the villa was also the setting for Alain Resnais' Last Year In Marienbad (it wasn't).

 It’s sadly unavoidable to ignore the horrible sense of foreshadowing as Frances takes Robie for a hair-raising drive along the Grande Corniche, above Monte Carlo.

 The towering arched viaduct carries the Avenue de Verdun, the D6007, into the medieval village of Èze, between Villefranche-sur-Mer and Monaco.
-The village through which they whizz is La Turbie (Grace Kelly crashed while driving on the CD37 below the village of La Turbie).
+The village through which they whizz is La Turbie.
+Oddly, it was while driving on the CD37 below the village of La Turbie in 1982 that Grace Kelly was involved in the fatal car crash.

 And watch out, the hairpin bends in the area really can be unnerving.